-1.1 Ensure web content is on non-system partition (Scored)
+1.1 (L1) Ensure 'Web content' is on non-system partition (Manual)

-Web resources published through IIS are mapped, via Virtual Directories, to physical locations on disk.
+Web resources published through IIS are mapped via Virtual Directories to physical locations on disk.
 It is recommended to map all Virtual Directories to a non-system disk volume.

-Isolating web content from system files may reduce the probability of:

-- Web sites/applications exhausting system disk space - File IO vulnerability in the web site/application from affecting the confidentiality and/or integrity of system files
+Isolating web content from system files may reduce the probability of web sites/applications exhausting system disk space.
+It can also reduce the file IO vulnerability in the web site/application from affecting the confidentiality and/or integrity of system files.